 Picturing Childhood: Youth in Transnational Comics

-Listen to Qiana Whitted, Professor of English and African-American Studies at the University of South Carolina, converse with co-editors Brittany Tullis and Mark Heimermann about their collection, Picturing Childhood: Youth in Transnational Comics.
+Revisit the 2019 conversation between Qiana Whitted, Professor of English and African-American Studies at the University of South Carolina, and co-editors Brittany Tullis and Mark Heimermann about Picturing Childhood: Youth in Transnational Comics.
 Or browse other episodes of the SHCY podcast, here.

 This review is from the Journal of the History of Childhood and Youth 12, no. 1 (Winter 2019): 143-145.